ai-backend-course/agentic-workflow-service/README.md

 Many AI backends either:

 * Call an LLM directly with no structure, or
-* Hard-code a single RAG flow without reasoning or validation
+* Hard-code a single RAG flow without reasoning, validation, or orchestration

-This service demonstrates a **balanced, production-minded approach**:
+This service demonstrates a **production-minded agentic approach** that is:

 * Simple enough to understand end-to-end
 * Structured enough to support real-world AI workflows

-It specifically showcases:
+Specifically, it showcases:

-* Agent workflows
+* Explicit agent workflows
-* Tool calling
+* Tool orchestration across services
-* Evaluation / grounding checks
+* Grounding and evaluation checks
 * Request-level tracing
-* Service orchestration
+* Service-to-service AI architecture

 ---